MohamedSamirHassanPhD/Samir-CloneX-Advanced-Website-Cloner/README.md

 - API responses (optional)

 This tool is designed for **developers, researchers, penetration testers, and digital archivists** who want to study or replicate website structures.
+Note: This is not the full code.
+The complete source code is available upon request for reference.

 ---